juanignaciosl/juanignaciosl.github.io/_posts/2019-07-25-Git_recipes.markdown

 kill two birds with one stone and publish them here after the cleanup, they might be useful for somebody else.

 Disclaimer: no, I don't use (almost) any alias or small script.
 To save some keystrokes bash history is good enough, and learning the actual command will always be valuable.
+Currently, my only exception is `gittree`.

 # Workflow